ascheben/RAD_analysis_workflow/README.md

 * RAxML : https://cme.h-its.org/exelixis/software.html
 * ggtree : https://github.com/GuangchuangYu/ggtree

 I recommend installing these tools using the package manager [conda](https://conda.io/en/latest/) in a Linux environment.
 On Windows systems, it is possible to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), rather than using a virtual machine.
 In my experience some incompatibilites between tools cannot be resolved, therefore it may be necessary to create multiple conda environments for different tasks.
-For example to create an evironment for demultiplexing and quality control, one could use:
+For example, to create an evironment for demultiplexing and quality control, one could use:
-`conda create -n myenv -c bioconda python=3.5 stacks trimmomatic fastqc multiqc mash` The environment can then be loaded at any time with:
+`conda create -n myenv -c bioconda python=3.5 stacks trimmomatic fastqc multiqc mash`
+The environment can then be loaded at any time with:
 `conda activate myenv`

 ## SNP calling protocol <a name="SNP-calling-protocol"></a>
-XXX
+SNP calling is simple from a users perspective when a high-quality reference genome is available, as is the case for most model organisms.
+In non-model organisms without reference genomes, reads are generally assembled de novo in order to call SNPs.
+De novo assembly remains an error-prone task and therefore, as a general rule, reference-based SNP calling is preferred.
 ### Demultiplexing and adapter trimming
 ``bcl2fastq``
 ``process_radtags``